bovinespirit/enummapmap/README.md

 newOrchards = joinKey $ delete (K o) $ splitKey EMM.d2 orchards
 ```

-In the preivious example `unsafeJoinKey` could be used instead of `joinKey` as
+In the previous example `unsafeJoinKey` could be used instead of `joinKey` as
-there is no possiblity of an empty subtree being left.
+there is no possibility of an empty subtree being left.

 TODO:

 - More documentation
 - More tests
+- EnumMapMap & EnumMapSet - elemKeys, intersectBy
 - Check that Strict really is strict and Lazy really is lazy.
-- More functions - mapMaybe, update, mergeWithKey
+- More functions - mapMaybe, update, mergeWithKey,  foldr'
-- EnumMapSet
+- Optimisation
-- Optimisation - I have just copied code from IntMap, I have not checked that it
- is efficient.
 - Benchmarks
 - Replace d1..d10 with numbers